-For the specified performance period, a participant's payout for a PIP Award (the "PIP Payout") is calculated by multiplying the PIP Target by the PIP Multiplier, where:
+A participant's payout of their PIP Payout is calculated by multiplying the PIP Target by the PIP Multiplier, where:

 - (a) the PIP Target is the dollar amount calculated as the participant's annual base salary in effect on the first day of the performance period multiplied by the participant's long-term incentive target (expressed as a percentage of the annual base salary).
-For the NEOs, the long-term incentive targets are 200% for Mr. Card, 120% for Messrs.
-Watt and Wotton, 100% for Mr. Desrosiers, and 50% for Mr. Thomas.
-Mr. Card's long-term incentive target for 2023 was set at 250% in recognition of the fact that he served as Interim Chief Executive Officer and Chief Executive Officer for nine months in 2022 with a long-term incentive target of 120%; and - (b) the PIP Multiplier is the percentage, which ranges from 0% to 200%, determined by the Board based on the Board's evaluation of the participant's level of attainment of the specified performance metrics.
+For the NEOs, the long-term incentive targets are 200% for Mr. Card, 120% for Ms. Stubbs and Mr. Wotton, 100% for Mr. Desrosiers, 50% for Mr. Thomas and 30% for Mr. Tisnic.
+Mr. Card's long-term incentive target for 2023 was set at 250% in recognition of the fact that he served as Interim Chief Executive Officer and Chief Executive Officer for nine months in 2022 with a long-term incentive target of 120%; and - (b) the PIP Multiplier is the percentage, which ranges from 0% to 200%, determined by the Board based on its evaluation of the level of attainment of the specified corporate performance metrics and the participant's individual performance, in each case over the three-year performance period.
 Where attainment of the performance metrics is below pre-defined threshold levels, no PIP Payout amount will be payable.

-Any amounts earned under the Performance Incentive Plan at the end of the applicable performance period will be reported in the summary compensation table as non-equity incentive plan compensation (long-term incentive plans).
+Any amounts earned under the Performance Incentive Plan at the end of the three-year performance period will be reported in the summary compensation table as non-equity incentive plan compensation (long-term incentive plans).